woongbinchoi/English-Premier-League-Prediction/README.md

 ## To Run
-#### > python3 model.py
+> python3 model.py

-##### Warning: There may be a few packages that are required before running this script.
+***Warning***: There may be a few packages that are required before running this script.
 Please install them all, or use a 3rd party IDE (such as spyder) which includes these packages by default.

+&nbsp;
+&nbsp;

 ### Scripts
 ---